Anshul-Agr/unsupervised_learning/README.md

 This script is intended for **research** of pulsed electrical systems such as:

-* Wire-EDM
+* EDM
-* Arc discharge experiments
+* Spark discharge experiments
 * Power electronics fault analysis